REHEAL Challenge

 Suppliers will be invited to develop innovative digital solutions and service models that enable reliable lifecycle traceability, operational management, and evaluation of medical devices consistent with the objectives of the circular economy, across healthcare systems.
 The solutions support the management of medical devices throughout their lifecycle, including design, procurement, operational use, remanufacturing, and end-of- life recovery.

 The scope covers medical devices designed for multiple use (reusable devices) as well as devices and components that can be remanufactured to restore their original performance and safety, in accordance with applicable regulatory requirements.
+Indicative device categories to be addressed by the solutions include:

 1. Reusable and remanufacturable instruments (Class Ir), such as forceps, scissors, clamps and reusable laparoscopic instruments